J. NLTA Special Interest Councils

 d) Core funding for affiliates will be provided by the provincial special interest council.
 Budgets for affiliates must be submitted to the provincial council and grants will then be allocated on the basis of affiliate need and the provincial council’s ability to pay.

-e) Affiliate councils shall maintain accurate and complete financial records, based upon accepted accounting procedures, and shall report such information to the provincial council executive on an annual basis.
-[Jan/16/04] [JC Feb 04][2005 BGM]
+e) Affiliate councils shall maintain accurate and complete financial records, based upon accepted accounting procedures, and shall report such information to the provincial council executive on an annual basis using the Annual Provincial Registration and Budget Request form.
+[Jan/16/04] [JC Feb 04][2005 BGM] [Jan/27/23]

 f) When hosting a provincial conference or forum on behalf of the provincial special interest council, the affiliate conference committee must complete a financial report according to accepted accounting practices which must be submitted to the provincial treasurer within 30 days of the conference or forum.
 [Jan/16/04][JC Feb 04][2005 BGM]

-g) In order to maintain status, affiliate councils must submit an annual report, a viability profile, a membership list, and financial report to the provincial special interest council on an annual basis.
+g) In order to maintain status, affiliate councils must submit an annual report of affiliate activities, a viability profile, and a membership list.
+[Jan/27/23]

 h) Whenever an affiliate dissolves, the affiliate executive must close out all bank accounts and forward any remaining funds to the appropriate provincial special interest council.